Sustainable ways of living workshops for young people

 Please register by completing this form: Click here

-Through the next year there will be the chance to learn how to:
+Workshops will run regularly until June offering the chance to learn how to:

 - recycle your clothes instead of throwing them away